Best camera phones

 |

-With 4K video resolution and impressive photo quality; this phone will give your compact camera a run for its money.
-Excels across our focusing, shutter delay and image stabilisation tests, although the flash is only average.
+With 4K video resolution and impressive photo quality, this phone will give your compact camera a run for its money.
+It excels across our focusing, shutter delay and image stabilisation tests, although the flash is only average.

-Find out which camera we're talking about by logging in or taking a Which? trial.

 |75%